kami-mehar38/Aira-Runtime-Permissions-Android/README.md

 # Aira-Runtime-Permissions-Android
 Helping the android developers to quickly go for the runtime permissions without any bulk of code and headache.
 What differs this library

+## Whats new
+Now callbacks have the list of permissions that are granted or failed

 * Short Code
 * Permission within one method
 * Easy to implement